What is Our Mission?

-- $305,000 Settlement in a car accident case in Baltimore
+- $305,000 settlement in a car accident case in Baltimore

-- $250,000 Settlement in a car accident claim in Anne Arundel County
+- $250,000 settlement in a car accident claim in Anne Arundel County

-- $167,000 Verdict for a car accident claim
+- $167,000 verdict for a car accident claim

-- $165,000 Settlement for a car accident injury from Allstate Insurance Company
+- $165,000 settlement for a car accident injury from Allstate Insurance Company

-- $100,000 Settlement from Nationwide Insurance Company for a rear-end collision
+- $100,000 settlement from Nationwide Insurance Company for a rear-end collision

-- $100,000 Settlement from Travelers Insurance Company
+- $100,000 settlement from Travelers Insurance Company

-- Favorable Verdict in Baltimore DUI Case
+- Favorable verdicts in Baltimore DUI cases

-How Insurance Companies Determine Damages
+How Do Insurance Companies Determine Damages?